 Seventeen universities designated as centers, as of Oct.
 1, 2014, serve as regional and national resources to business students and academicians.
 Together, the CIBERs form a powerful network focused on improving American competitiveness and providing comprehensive services and programs that help U.S. businesses succeed in the global market.

 The CIBER program enables universities to marshal their internationally oriented educational, research and outreach resources in a manner that directly serves to strengthen the international competitiveness of this country.
-The CIBER program is a unique resource for innovative education, research and outreach to serve a growing constituency with new multi-disciplinary approaches to meet the challenges of a dynamic international environment.
+The CIBER program is a unique resource for innovative education, research and business outreach, especially in the areas of export/import, to serve a growing constituency with new multi-disciplinary approaches to meet the challenges of a dynamic international environment.